Paris Musee Edouard Branly Museum

 However, he became world renowned for his work and there is even a street named after him alongside the River Seine, which is called the Quai Branly, and when he died, he received a state funeral at the Notre Dame Cathedral in Paris.

-Yet do not get mistaken about what museum to visit if you wish find out more about the work of Edouard, as the Musee Quai Branly was named after the street and is an entirely different type of museum in Paris to the one on the Rue d’Assas, where this laboratory museum is located.
+Yet do not get mistaken about what museum to visit if you wish find out more about the work of Edouard, as the Musee Quai Branly was named after the street and is an entirely different type of Paris museum to the one on the Rue d’Assas, where this laboratory museum is located.

-About Musee Edouard Branly
+About the Paris Musee Edouard Branly Museum

 You will be able to discover numerous different devices and apparatus that Edouard Branly utilised in his experiments, including those that were used during a public demonstration of the applications of radio conductors, which he presented in 1898.